JetBrains/kotlin-web-site/pages/docs/reference/using-gradle.md

 > You can use shorthand for a dependency on a Kotlin module, for example, kotlin("test") for "org.jetbrains.kotlin:kotlin-test".
 {:.note}

-### Set a dependency on a kotlinx library
+## Set a dependency on a kotlinx library

 If you use a kotlinx library and need a platform-specific dependency, you can use platform-specific variants of libraries with suffixes such as `-jvm` or `-js`, for example, `kotlinx-coroutines-core-jvm`.
 You can also use the library base artifact name instead – `kotlinx-coroutines-core`.

-If you use a multiplatform library and need to depend on the shared code, set the dependency only once in the shared source set.
-Use the library base artifact name, such as `kotlinx-coroutines-core` or `ktor-client-core`.

 <div class="multi-language-sample" data-lang="groovy">
 <div class="sample" markdown="1" theme="idea" mode="groovy" data-highlight-only>